 - gas and electrical safety

-The tenants can also apply for a Rent Repayment Order and the responsible person will not be permitted to serve a section 21 notice to evict the tenants so long as a licensable HMO remains unlicensed.
+The tenants can also apply for a Rent Repayment Order and the responsible person will not be allowed to serve a section 21 notice to evict the tenants if the HMO is unlicensed.

 HMO Public Register - search for licences online